-IVRS contracts with the Iowa Coalition for Integration and Employment (ICIE) representing over two hundred education, business, community rehabilitation professionals, as well as family members and individuals with disabilities with focused communication on areas pertaining to the Comprehensive Statewide Needs Assessment.
+IVRS contracts with ICIE representing over two hundred education, business, community rehabilitation professionals, as well as family members and individuals with disabilities with focused communication on areas pertaining to the Comprehensive Statewide Needs Assessment.
 Meetings occur at a minimum of quarterly with education officials.